 Animal Stress Reduction

-Shelter Stress Reduction is a daily requirement of all Staff/Volunteers that care or handle animals at the Animal Rescue League (ARL).
+Shelter Stress Reduction is a daily requirement of all Staff/Volunteers that care or handle animals at the Animal Rescue League.
 By reducing the feelings of stress in our animals it will result in a better experience for all involved — animals and people included.
-For over a decade we have been working on new and exciting stress reduction practices at the ARL, from the design of the building, staying update with research, training of staff/volunteers and understanding each animal’s specific needs and wants.
+For over a decade we have been working on new and exciting stress reduction practices at the ARL, from the design of the building, staying up-to-date with research, training of staff/volunteers, and understanding each animal’s specific needs and wants.

-Animal Care is much more than food, water and disease control, yes, we must ensure that those needs are met but we also go above and beyond to ensure that their mental wellbeing is of the highest priority as well.
-This holistic approach is what matters.
-Stress is a normal part of life for all of us but stress should not be so overbearing that it causes of major behavior changes or become the cause of health related concerns.
+Animal Care is much more than food, water and disease control.
+We must ensure that those needs are met, but we also go above and beyond to ensure that their mental wellbeing is of the highest priority.
+Stress is a normal part of life for all of us but it should not be so overbearing that it changes behavior or causes health related issues.

-Each day we provide each animal with the ability to express natural behavior, make Positive Associations at Sub-Threshold (P.A.S.T) with any and all situations that they encounter while in our care.
+Each day we provide every animal with the ability to express natural behavior and make Positive Associations at Sub-Threshold (P.A.S.T) with any and all situations that they encounter in our care.
 This creates a positive association/less stressful aspect of shelter life for our animals.
-The efforts to reduce stress include but not limited to, daily Enrichment, the Ability to Express Natural Behaviors, Positive Reinforcement Training minimize loud noises, talking loudly around animals, reduce barking (Bark-less Kennels), Quiet Time as well as no banging of doors, minimize smells since dogs and cats have a keen sense of smell, keeping familiar items with them throughout their stay.
+The efforts to reduce stress include but are not limited to, daily Enrichment, the Ability to Express Natural Behaviors, Positive Reinforcement Training, minimizing loud noises, reducing barking (Bark-less Kennels), and Quiet Time.
+We also minimize smells since dogs and cats have a keen sense of smell and keep familiar items with them throughout their stay.

-During medical procedure we also use DAP and Feliway, on surface, equipment to ourselves.
-If you walk through the shelter, you will also hear animal relation music, TV’s for visual stimulation to help reduce stress.
-Lights are switched of throughout the day to allow animals to have down time if you are stressed you require more rest time.
+During medical procedure we also use DAP and Feliway, on surfaces, equipment, and ourselves.
+When you walk through the shelter you will also hear calming music and see TV’s for visual stimulation..
+Lights are switched off throughout the day to allow animals to have down time.
 When moving a pet around in the shelter, whether it be for a walk outside, physical exam, or behavior evaluation/training, this is done slowly and calmly, avoiding any stimuli that can cause fear, anxiety and stress.